-While many participating in the DRWG were favorably inclined toward Shaping Option A, someexpressed opposition to the approach on the basis that the option gives EERs an ACP exceeding their balancing ratio-adjusted CSO during off-peak hours,, which does not make sense given that most end-use facilities are closed during off-peak hours.
-Some reacted to this position by stating that this opposition was based on an evaluation of the financial impacts of the option to their constituents and not on the merits of the option in measuring EER performanceOthers responded by stating that many Energy Efficiency measures do produce savings during off-peak hours – e.g., street lighting, parking lot lighting, security lighting, HVAC, refrigeration – so that EER performance during off-peak hours ought to be expected.
-It was explained that the performance of EERs can exceed the CSO given that most Market Participants with EERs tend to take conservative forward capacity positions in which the CSO assumes a quantity of measure installations that is lower than the quantity actually installed.
+While most participating in the DRWG supported Shaping Option A, some others expressed opposition to the approach on the basis that the option can overstate EER performance and give EERs an ACP exceeding their balancing ratio-adjusted CSO during off-peak hours.
+These participants argued that this result does not make sense given that most end-use facilities are closed during non-business, overnight, and/or weekend hours.
+Those familiar with the measurement, verification, and delivery of energy efficiency responded to this, explaining that many Energy Efficiency measures do produce savings during off-peak hours – e.g., street lighting, parking lot lighting, security lighting, HVAC, refrigeration – so that some extent of EER performance during all off-peak hours ought to be expected.
+Another reason given for the ACP of an EER exceeding its balancing ratio-adjusted CSO is that Market Participants with EERs tend to install more Energy Efficiency measures than the quantity needed to meet their CSO.
 Others stated that EERs can underperform pursuant to Shaping Option A if an insufficient number of Energy Efficiency measures are installed relative to the CSO taken on.

-Several DRWG participants continue to state their preference to “exempt EE from off-peak performance” or to treat EE “neutrally during off-peak hours.”..”
+Several DRWG participants who also support Shaping Option A also continue to state their preference to “exempt EE from off-peak performance” or to treat EE “neutrally during off-peak hours,” pursuant to the FERC order on the ISO’s Pay for Performance market design.
 And while these participants supported Shaping Option A, their first preference was the adoption of the proposal advanced at the MC by the Vermont Energy Investment Corporation, which would exclude EERs from the computation of the balancing ratio for CSCs occurring in off-peak hours.

-Because of differing positions being taken by various DRWG participants toward the end of the process, the DRWG could not establish a consensus approach to the measurement of EER performance in all hours..
-However, iit is hoped that the information provided in this report is helpful to the MC in its deliberations concerning whether and how to assess the ACP of EERs for CSCs that occur in off-peak hours.
+While there were differing positions taken by various DRWG participants, the DRWG did find that Shaping Option A for the measurement of EER performance in all hours for new and existing measures, met the stated criteria specified in the MC’s referral document that the preferred approach take the least time and expense to develop and implement.
+No other approach reviewed by the DRWG met the criteria specified by the MC in its referral document.
+It is hoped that the information provided in this report is helpful to the MC in its deliberations concerning whether and how to assess the ACP of EERs for CSCs that occur in off-peak hours.